AInhoa84/music-sheet-generator/README.md

 The audio files were downsampled to 8 kHz in order to reduce the number of features that would be used when training a model.
 Precision is lost as a result, but this should not be a problem for the purpose of this data, since information about frequency, harmonics, etc is not lost.

-Data extraction from audio was carried out using [librosa](https://github.com/librosa/librosa) and could be either be from the temporal domain or the frequency domain, depending on the goal of the model that would be trained with it.
+Data extraction from audio was carried out using [librosa](https://github.com/librosa/librosa) and could be either from the temporal domain or the frequency domain, depending on the goal of the model that would be trained with it.

 ## Project structure
 The project is structured into several folders: